-Pursuant to the registration rights agreement, if we propose to file a registration statement under the Securities Act, other than with respect to a registration related to employee benefit or similar plans, a registration on any form which does not include substantially the same information as would be required to be included in this registration statement, or a registration in which the only common stock being registered is common stock issuable upon conversion of debt securities which are also being registered, the holders of registrable securities are entitled to receive notice of the registration and to include their registration.
-As of March 31, 2018, the holders of 43,274,870 shares of our common stock were entitled to notice of this registration and to include their registrable securities in such a registration statement.
+Pursuant to the registration rights agreement, if we propose to file a registration statement under the Securities Act, other than with respect to a registration related to employee benefit or similar plans, a registration on any form which does not include substantially the same information as would be required to be included in this registration statement, or a registration in which the only common stock being registered is common stock issuable upon conversion of debt securities which are also being registered, the holders of registrable securities are entitled to receive notice of the registration and to include their registrable securities in such a registration statement.
 Such rights have been waived in connection with this offering in accordance with the registration rights agreement.
 The underwriters of any underwritten offering will have the right to limit the number of registrable securities that may be included in the registration statement.